 Research methods

-In a single centre prospective study during a 3-wk period we implemented a nurse-led extubation protocol in patients admitted after cardiac surgery.
+In a single centre prospective study during a 3-wk period, we implemented a nurse-led extubation protocol in patients admitted after cardiac surgery.
 The protocol was implemented with structured teaching sessions at nurse handover, teaching at bed-space, information provided via email and apposition of laminated sheets with the protocol at each bed-space.
-We performed a comparison of before and after protocol implementation (“standard practice” and “intervention” periods, respectively), measuring extubation rates at several time-points from the 3rd until the 24th postoperative hour.
+We performed a comparison of before and after protocol implementation (“standard practice” and “intervention” periods, respectively), measuring extubation rates at several time-points from the third until the 24th postoperative hour.

 Research results

 We included 109 patients, 54 in the standard and 55 in the intervention period.
-Although the intervention group displayed a higher proportion of patients extubated from the 3rd to the 12th post-operative hour as compared to the standard group, results were significant only at the 6th hour (58% vs 37%, P = 0.04), and not different at the 3rd hour (13% vs 6%, P = 0.33).
-After the 12th post-operative hour time-point onward extubation rates become almost identical between groups.
+Although the intervention group displayed a higher proportion of patients extubated from the third to the 12th post-operative hour compared to the standard group, results were significant only at the sixth hour (58% vs 37%, P = 0.04) and not different at the third hour (13% vs 6%, P = 0.33).
+After the 12th post-operative hour time-point onward, extubation rates become almost identical between groups.

 Research conclusions

-The implementation of a nurse-led protocol for early extubation after cardiac surgery in cardiac ICU may gradually lead to higher rates of early extubation.
+The implementation of a nurse-led protocol for early extubation after cardiac surgery in the cardiac ICU may gradually lead to higher rates of early extubation.

 Research perspectives

-The present study add information regarding a growing body of literature of fast-track extubation and identify a nurse-led protocol as a possible intervention that shortens the length of mechanical ventilation in patients recovering after cardiac surgery.
+The present study adds information regarding a growing body of literature of fast-track extubation and identifies a nurse-led protocol as a possible intervention that shortens the length of mechanical ventilation in patients recovering after cardiac surgery.
 The study findings should be interpreted in the context of the level of training and the nurse-to-patient ratio.

 REFERENCES